 Blue/Pink Sheet: Committee Report File/Summary listing measures reported out of committee and filed with the Desks.
-Blue Sheets are produced by the Chief Clerk and signify measures eligible for floor debate in the House and the Pink Sheets are produced by the Secretary of the Senate and signify measures eligible for floor debate in the Senate in the Senate.
+Blue Sheets are produced by the Chief Clerk and signify measures eligible for floor debate in the House and the Pink Sheets are produced by the Secretary of the Senate and signify measures eligible for floor debate in the Senate.

-Business Day: Defined as any day that the House meets in floor session or committees hold meetings.
+Business Day: A "business day" is defined as any day that the House meets in floor session or committees hold meetings.